dev-bitcoin/blog/content/blog/trustless-lightning-payments-for-content.md

 * Bob will know that the squeak was created after a certain time (given by the embedded block hash and block height).
 * Bob will know if the squeak is a reply to another squeak (given by the embedded reply hash field).

-However, because Bob does not have the decryption key:
+However, if Bob does not have the corresponding secret key:

-* Bob will not be able to see the content of the squeak.
+* Bob will not be able to see the decrypted content of the squeak.

 ### How a user unlocks the content of a squeak